Home Page of TeraDesk 4

 Some people have kindly undertaken to translate TeraDesk resource files,

-hypertext help/manual and other related documents to other languages.
+hypertext help/manual and related documents to other languages.

 The results of their work are located at ftp://kurobox.serveftp.net on port 3021: